LYYRA

 10:00am: Welcome

-Lunch Break (with option to order onsite catered lunch)
+Short Lunch Break (with option to pre-order boxed lunch)

 2:30pm–3:30pm: Festival Choir warm-up rehearsal